 I featured this scheme about social anxiety:

 I used to be so fucking scared of interaction,…. shit I was anxious in general.
 Meeting new people was the worst!
 Honestly, trying to be ‘myself’ in a social circle was a foreign concept.
 Yuk!
 I tried going to parties or workshops.
 But I would just run out or distract myself with irrelevant shit.
-Mobiles guys, best invention for the socially awkward.
+Mobile phones, best invention for the socially awkward.

 Eventually, I didn’t even try anymore.
-Social wiped clean off the agenda.
-While telling myself I didn’t care.
+Social events wiped off the agenda.
+Telling myself I didn’t care.